 Va.
-Supreme Court dismisses lawsuit against Youngkin’s mask-optional order
+Supreme Court dismisses lawsuit against Youngkin’s mask-optional order on technical grounds

-The seven justices who serve on the court dismissed the suit Monday, writing in a three-page opinion that it was impossible to request the relief the parent plaintiffs had requested — writs of mandamus and prohibition which would have prevented Youngkin and the parents’ school board, the Chesapeake School Board, from declaring masks optional in school — because such writs were not applicable or issuable in this case.
+The seven justices on the state Supreme Court dismissed the suit Monday, writing in a three-page opinion that it was impossible to request the relief the parent plaintiffs had sought — writs of mandamus and prohibition that would have prevented Youngkin and the Chesapeake School Board from declaring masks optional in school — because such writs were not applicable or issuable in this case.

 But the justices took pains to make clear they were not ruling on the legality or viability of Youngkin’s mask-optional order.